alm4096/FFMPEG-Live555-H264-H265-Streamer/README.md

 - Minimum fuss class setup and usage (it should be as easy as creating the class and passing a frame to get working, keep it simple!)
 - For use only with Visual Studio 2010+ development environment (exclusively for Windows only)

-Please keep this Github inline with the ultimatum.
-I encourage anyone to create their own copy of this GitHub and take this project in another direction.
+Please keep this Git inline with the ultimatum.
+I encourage anyone to create their own copy of this Git and take this project in another direction.

 ## Planned Features
 - Clean up code